invpe/GP-IOT/README.md

 };
 ```

-The address of `hex_digits` is `0xE` - so when we try to use it, we can't (the program crashes) as the variable is not stored there for ESP32.
+The address of `hex_digits` is `0xE` - if we try to use it, we can't (the program crashes) as the variable is not stored there for ESP32.
 The `0xE` is in relation to the `0x00` - which is the starting point at which we build the whole raw binary.

 ```